BSC-ES/providentia/docs/source/Interpolation.md

    These logs give information about individual interpolations and how long it took to do them.

-    Found in the `logs/interpolation/interpolation_logs` folder, for each individual interpolation, new directories are created with the structure `{experiment}/{species}/{network}/{resolution}`.
+    Found in the `logs/interpolation/interpolation_logs` folder, for each individual interpolation, new directories are created with the structure `{model}/{species}/{network}/{resolution}`.
 Inside these directories, logs for each month are stored as `{YYYYMM}_{exit_code}.out`.
 If successful, the exit code will be 0.

 If the interpolation is succesful, the resulted interpolated files are stored under the directory : `/gpfs/projects/bsc32/AC_cache/recon/exp_interp/` followed by the latest version of GHOST used by the interpolation.

-(define-experiments)=
+(define-models)=
-## Define experiments
+## Define models

-All the experiments that are runned in the interpolation need to be defined in `/settings/interp_experiments.yaml`.
+All the models that are runned in the interpolation need to be defined in `/settings/interp_experiments.yaml`.

-This file contains a dictionary of default relevant experiments grouped by type, in where you find the list of names of the experiments and the list of possible paths for them.
+This file contains a dictionary of default relevant models grouped by type, in where you find the list of names of the models and the list of possible paths for them.

-If you have a new experiment to interpolate and it is located on one of the examples paths such as `/esarchive/exp/monarch/`, you only need to add it to its list of experiments.
+If you have a new model to interpolate and it is located on one of the examples paths such as `/esarchive/exp/monarch/`, you only need to add it to its list of models.

-If the experiment is not located in one of the predefined paths, you will need to add the **experiment type**, the **experiment name**, and the **experiment storage directory** from root (excluding the experiment name).
+If the model is not located in one of the predefined paths, you will need to add the **model type**, the **model name**, and the **model storage directory** from root (excluding the model name).
 For example:

 ```
-"example_experiment_type": {
+"example_model_type": {
-        "experiments": ["example_experiment_name"],
+        "experiments": ["example_model_name"],
         "paths": [
-            "/example/experiment/path"
+            "/example/model/path"
         ]
 ```

 You can find this exact template at the end of the `interp_experiments.yaml` file.

-When adding a new experiment to a directory, if you want it to be read from Providentia, the subdirectories inside the experiment storage directory must follow this structure: `{experiment_name}/{domain}/{resolution}/{species}`.
+When adding a new experiment to a directory, if you want it to be read from Providentia, the subdirectories inside the model storage directory must follow this structure: `{model_name}/{domain}/{resolution}/{species}`.
 For example: `cams61_monarch_ph3/eu/hourly/sconco3`.

-There can be multiple paths to the same experiments, and you can add them to the list of paths.
+There can be multiple paths to the same model, and you can add them to the list of paths.
 The order is important: the first path that works on the machine will be used.

-There's normally two location types of experiment data:
+There's normally two location types of model data:

 * **gpfs**: Accessible by the ***MareNostrum5/Nord4*** machines.
 * **esarchive**: Accessible by the ***Nord4*** machine.